restful-open-annotation/spec/quickstart.md

       ...
     }

+(The `@id` will have a different number when you run this.
+Please substitute the actual `@id` value that you got when running the PUT and DELETE examples below.)

-That the server echoes back the annotation, and has added a number of fields:
+Note that the server echoes back the annotation, and has added a number of fields:

 * The unique `@id` that can be used to access the annotation via the API.
 * `@type`: the annotation type.
 OA annotations must be instances of `oa:Annotation`.